Atari AMY: History

 Amy was developed as an experiment within the Sunnyvale Research Lab (SRL) of Atari, starting in 1983.
 Amy's system design was based on Hal Alles' experimental work at Bell Labs during the 1970s, which produced a similar system that required several racks of equipment to implement the so-called Alles Machine.
 Several of Alles' solutions to particularly thorny implementation issues were used in Amy.
 The Amy team was led by Gary Sikorski, and the primary architects were Scott Foster and Steve Saunders.
 The single-chip implementation was handled by Sam Nicolino, while Jack Palevich (Note: Better known for his game Dandy.) and Tom Zimmerman wrote support software.

 Amy was announced in an Atari-internal mailing list in March 1984, with a short description and a June estimated time frame for shipping the first version, the AMY-1, with volume quantities available that December.
 The first versions would run up to 5 MHz, but a second run improved this to 10 MHz.
-Spec sheets used 4 and 8 MHz and basic clock speeds, respectively.
+Spec sheets listed 4 and 8 MHz as the basic clock speeds, respectively.

 The initial target for Amy was a 16/32-bit computer also being designed by SRL, known as the Atari Sierra.
 Sierra used Amy for sound and a pair of chips code-named "Gold" and "Silver" for graphics, and was considering either the intel 286 or Motorola 68000 as its CPU.
 Sierra was one of several similar projects being carried out in different Atari divisions, although they used different sound hardware.

 By the time the AMY-1 was ready for production, Atari was in disarray.
 In July, Jack Tramiel bought Atari from Warner Communications and quickly dismantled the majority of Atari's engineering departments.
 The Sierra project quickly broke up.